0xreentrant/smart-compacts/docs/xstate.md

 State machines can help clarify both the internal state of the user interface, and the **visual state** of the user interface.

+---

+A good line of inquiry when building with XState in complex frontends is, "What needs to be stable while other things change?
+Something?
+Nothing?"
+This will expose what can be nested and what should be parallel.

+---

+My favorite part of using Xstate is the refactoring.
+Once the inventory of intended events is built in and the UI is hooked up with `send` statements, any refactors in the state machine that keep the inventory of possible events intact will likely be limited to the frontend only.

+for code examples:
+src/ListingEditor/ListingEditorMachine.ts
+f79c4146818ad5e51eeaec3460118a14bf87fe1e before refactor
+d66300c after refactor